-Billed as “London’s Highest Public Garden,” no one should miss the views from this awe-inspiring height, especially since admission is free.
+Billed as “London’s Highest Public Garden,” no one should miss the views to watch Sunset in London from this awe-inspiring height, especially since admission is free.

 The Sky Garden building is located at 20 Fenchurch Street, and the gardens extend for three stories, offering 360-degree views.